Suspence00/letterboxdwatchlistwheel/readme.md

 3. Tweak the selection if needed, then press **Spin the wheel**.
 Open the advanced options to enable **Last movie standing** for an automatic knockout showdown.

 A small sample file (`sample-watchlist.csv`) is included for quick testing.

+## Advanced controls worth using

+- Switch **Advanced options** on to reveal weights and colors.
+Weighting is inverse in Knockout mode (higher weight survives longer) and direct in One Spin mode (higher weight is more likely to be picked).
+- Toggle **One Spin to Rule them all** when you want a single dramatic spin; leave it off for the elimination bracket.
+- Click any slice on the wheel to open the slice editor, where you can fine-tune color, weight, and view odds for that selection.
+- Use **Select all / Clear all / Reset all weights** to quickly set up a new round without re-importing.
+- Open **History** to revisit winners; entries are stored locally and can be cleared from the modal.

+## Testing and troubleshooting

+- Load `sample-watchlist.csv` and confirm titles, odds, and wheel slices render without HTML artifacts.
+- Try both spin modes with at least a handful of titles to confirm weight adjustments behave as expected in Knockout and One Spin modes.
+- If the wheel sounds or Wheel.FM audio refuse to start, ensure you've interacted with the page first; browsers block autoplay until a user gesture.
+- Clear history or local storage if you need to reset the app state between tests.

 ## Wheel.FM playlist